View this article in Bahasa Malaysia.

 i.
 Entry Approval Letter

-At entry point, the expatriate will undergo another PCR Covid-19 Test by the Ministry of Health (MOH) and Compulsory Fourteen (14) days quarantine at a Quarantine Centre.
-The cost of PCR Covid-19 Test and quarantine centre cost shall be borne by the expatriate.
+At entry point, the expatriate will undergo another PCR Covid-19 Test by the Ministry of Health (MOH) and Compulsory Fourteen (14) days quarantine at a Quarantine Center.
+The cost of PCR Covid-19 Test and quarantine center cost shall be borne by the expatriate.

 As reminder, Failing to pay ALL COSTS or any MONIES DUE to the Government of Malaysia, expatriate's active pass will be cancelled, blacklisted in Immigration system and issued with Notice of ‘Not To Land’ (NTL) for deportation.